How to get the most out of a day at Australia Zoo

 - Rhinestone rhinos

-After the tiger show, see the Red Pandas hiding in the trunks or running around the higher branches.
+After the meeting Wattle, see the Red Pandas hiding in the trunks or running around the higher branches.

 That leaves the final section of the park, leading you back to the zoo entry and exit.
 But there is still heaps to explore!